 House extensions can be a great way to add extra space and comfort to your property without needing to move home.
 They can also add value to your home if you think you might sell in the future.
-There’s a real excitement to be had from expanding your home but it can be difficult to determine how much you’ll actually need for it.
+There’s a real excitement to be had from expanding your home but it can be difficult to determine how much a house extension will cost.

 As with anything, a house extension should be thoroughly planned out with a set budget to avoid the possibility of it becoming a drain on your finances (and sanity).
 With that in mind, it’s good to go into this process with your eyes open about the possible costs involved.